Eilean nan Caorach, Sheep Island with an industrial history, lime kilns and a perfect hideaway.

 Sheep Island Eilean nan Caorach Appin

 Eilean nan Caorach Appin is the classic type of little Scottish island I have sailed past on numerous occasions.
-Passing and never having stopped to appreciatwe the history and story that it has to tell.
-This little Scottish island is situated at the north end of Lismore and no more than 1 mile away from the mainland across the Lyn of Lorn and stands at a mere 30 m high.
+Passing and never having stopped to appreciate the history and story that it has to tell.
+This little Scottish island is situated at the north end of Lismore.
+It is no more than 1 mile away from the mainland across the Lyn of Lorn and stands at a mere 30 m high.

 In July 2017 Willie Gibson and I set foot on the island.
 We landed from the western side to steep rock face with heather and bracken growing further up the slopes.
 With the dinghy secured we made a straight line for the summit.
-The route, through heavy bracken and heather soon gave way to smooth grazed grasslands that were a joy to run on.
+The route, through heavy bracken and heather soon gave way to smooth grazed grasslands.
+The smooth terrain was a joy to run on.
 It was no more than five minutes later when we topped out and enjoyed the uninterrupted views.
-North up Loch Linnhe and south to Mull and the spine of Lismore island The grazing sheep totally ignored us, the seagulls squawked noisily, the latter certainly not caring for our presence on their island.
+The grazing sheep totally ignored us, the seagulls squawked noisily, the latter certainly not caring for our presence on their island.

-Eilean na Caorach is ‘Sheep Island’ so immediately declares its hand as having been a grazing ground.
+Eilean na Caorach ‘Sheep Island’ immediately declares its hand as having been a grazing pasture.
 Conveniently placed for farmers from either across on the mainland or from the neighbouring island of Lismore.
 However, the island took on an industrial phase when the value and method of extraction of the its rich lime deposits could be fully realised.

-For over 100 years from 1800 limestone, or the processed material Qucklime, was extracted from this little island.
+For over 100 years from 1800 limestone, or the processed material Quicklime, was extracted from this little island.
 This island like many in the area is rich with limestone.
 The process involved firstly the hard graft of digging it out by hand from the hills.
-The rock was dropped into the lit kilns where it would roast and toast, ending up as quicklime. quicklime was used for farming and building purposes.
+The rock was dropped into the lit kilns where it would roast and toast, ending up as quicklime.
+Quicklime was used for farming and building purposes.
 The kilns were fired by coal brought from the mainland with the boats returning laden with quicklime.